 The Fiscal Oversight Department routinely monitors the performance and outcomes of sponsored schools in accordance with Ohio law and expectations set forth in charter contract.

 We are a state-wide sponsor and strive to help students all over the state.
-Our portfolio of students includes 13% from the Northeast, 16% from Central Ohio, 7% in the Northwest, and 57% across the state engaged in online learning.

 Fiscal support is offered to all OCCS schools by monitoring monthly financials and enrollment records and reviewing annual financial audits and forecasts.
 OCCS will advise of financial best practices and provide training in the area of school funding.
 OCCS will also attend board meetings as necessary to aid in understanding of the school’s fiscal situation.